JhonatanBS/ReactNative/README.md

 <p align="center">
 <strong>
-React Native is a Javascript library created by Facebook.
+<a href="https://reactnative.dev/" target=_blank>React Native<a/> is a Javascript library created by Facebook.
 It is used to develop apps for Android and iOS systems natively.
 </strong>
 </p>